 No Automatic Application Discovery with Server Monitoring Tools

-AppDynamics automatically detects, instruments, and maps your application topology, showing you where the latency exists between your different application tiers.
+AppDynamics discovers and maps your application topology and shows where the latency exists amid different application tiers.

 Server Monitoring Tools Lack Business Transaction Context

-Agentless Server Monitors Can't Do Call Stack Traces
+Agentless Server Tracks Can't Do Call Stack Traces

-One of the biggest limitations of server monitoring software is that they can't offer code-level insight into performance bottlenecks.
-Because AppDynamics sits inside the application container, it can deliver class and method-level detail around performance bottlenecks, making it easier than ever to identify and fix problems.
+Server monitoring software lacks code-level insight into performance bottlenecks.
+But AppDynamics provides class and method-level detail about performance bottlenecks, which helps to identify and solve problems.

 Server Monitoring Tools Use Basic Alerting Thresholds

-Many server monitoring tools have alerting capabilities, but your alerts are only as good as the as the thresholds they're triggered on.
-When you set static alerts they are usually set either to high or too low.
-This causes either too few or too many alerts that eventually get discarded because they are inaccurate.
-With AppDynamics, you get alerts on application, Business Transaction and infrastructure metrics, based on algorithms that calculate deviation from normal behavior so you only get alerts when they really matter.
+Many server monitoring tools have alerting abilities, but in its case, the static alerts are set either too high or too low.
+This leads to either few or too many alerts but all alerts tend to be inaccurate.
+In the case of AppDynamics, you get alerts from algorithms that measure deviation from normal behavior so that you get accurate alerts.